-- H.2.b.1.
-All candidates must submit one publication (seven copies) on which they are first author. - H.2.b.2.
+- H.2.c.1.
+All candidates must submit one publication (electronic copy is preferred) on which they are first author. - H.2.c.2.
 The publication must be written in English (or a translation provided) and be in a refereed scientific, medical or veterinary medical journal.
 A refereed journal is one that is governed by policies and procedures established and maintained by a standing editorial Board which requires critical review of all papers and approval by at least one recognized authority on the subject.
 Book chapters or conference proceedings do not fit these criteria.
 Mainstream journals of major disciplines are acceptable providing they adhere to the principals of peer review, and the subject of the paper is relevant to veterinary medical oncology.
-Any questions concerning the acceptability of a publication should be directed to the Chair of the Oncology Residency Training Committee, prior to the submission of the credentials packet. - H.2.b.3.
+Any questions concerning the acceptability of a publication should be directed to the Chair of the Oncology Residency Training Committee, prior to the submission of the credentials packet. - H.2.c.3.
 The publication must be in print or accepted for publication before the candidate will receive a Diplomate certificate.
-The examination may be taken, but the certification process is not complete until the publication requirement is completed. - H.2.b.4.
-Review articles and reports of a single case are not acceptable.
+The examination may be taken, but the certification process is not complete until the publication requirement is completed. - H.2.c.4.
+Review articles and reports of a single case are not acceptable. - H.2.c.5.
+Published manuscripts that were used to meet the credentialing requirements of other ACVIM specialties cannot be used to meet the oncology requirements.
+However the candidate may use an otherwise acceptable manuscript that is based on work completed during programs other than their oncology residency, including, but not limited to internships, other residencies, Master of Science programs and PhD programs.

-H.2.c.
+H.2.d.
 Evaluation Procedure

-- H.2.c.1.
-The Oncology Residency Training Committee will consist of at least five members. - H.2.c.2.
+- H.2.d.1.
+The Oncology Residency Training Committee will consist of at least five members. - H.2.d.2.
 The candidate's credentials will be evaluated and rated by the reviewers as "acceptable" or "unacceptable."
 The reviewer will record his/her evaluation on a standard form which will be retained by the College.
-The comments will be compiled by the Chair of the Residency Training Committee and sent by the ACVIM office to each unsuccessful candidate. - H.2.c.3.
+The comments will be compiled by the Chair of the Residency Training Committee and sent by the ACVIM office to each unsuccessful candidate. - H.2.d.3.
 The ACVIM Office will notify the candidate of the acceptance or rejection of his/her credentials within 60 days of the deadline for submission of credentials.